Rebuild Your Consulting Business with Purpose

 hitting the mark

-I included mentioning the importance to Leonard of qualifying each prospective new client as a good mutual fit as early as possible.
-To reinforce the point, I summarized how risky it can be to enter a business relationship with a client or supplier who does not qualify as a good mutual fit.
+In the summary, I mentioned the importance to Leonard of qualifying each prospective new client as a good mutual fit as early as possible.
+To reinforce the point, I summarized how risky it can be to enter a business relationship with a client or supplier who wouild not qualify as a good mutual fit.
 Mutual responsibility requires avoiding the risks of committing to dealings that cannot benefit both parties.

 entrepreneur, captain, navigator